Mantachie hosting parade, yuletide events

 Participating merchants will be offering special deals and door prizes in addition to participating in a Best Christmas Decorated Storefront Contest on the Town of Mantachie Facebook page.
 "Christmas in Mantachie" t-shirts will also be available at local businesses.
 Proceeds from the shirts will be used to purchase Christmas lighting for the town's light poles.

-Santa and Mrs. Clause will be taking pictures with children in front of Town Hall.
+Santa and Mrs. Claus will be taking pictures with children in front of Town Hall.
 Hot chocolate and cookies will be available as well.

 Mantachie Mayor Matt Fennell told the Times, "We want this day to be enjoyable and safe.
 Town officials strongly encourage following guidelines outlined by federal, state, and local officials which include social distancing and proper use of a face covering when possible.
 We want our community to stay healthy."